 If you are travelling on business, or if you prefer a lighter or flexibile option, we provide an in-room Express Breakfast (£6 for one and £12 for two).

-Activities we are in a conveniently located for a number of activities within a 15 minutes walk.
+We are conveniently located for a number of activities within a 15 minutes walk.
 These include:

 We are directly on Sustrans Route 3 (locally the Tarka Cycle Trail) from Land's End in Cornwall to Bristol.